alisapodolska/ZNEUS1/README.md

 ###  Hypothesis Testing Example (Chi-Square Test)

-**H0:** Age is independent of COVID result
+**H0:** The attributes: PNEUMONIA, AGE, IS_HOSPITALIZED are independent of COVID result
-**H1:** Age is related to COVID result
+**H1:** The attributes: PNEUMONIA, AGE, IS_HOSPITALIZED are related to COVID result

 Chi2 = 8656.253, p-value < 0.00001 → Reject H0
-There IS a significant relationship between AGE and CLASSIFICATION_FINAL.
+There IS a significant relationship between The attributes: PNEUMONIA, AGE, IS_HOSPITALIZED and CLASSIFICATION_FINAL.
 ---

 ## 6. Final Output